AnoopKiranAM/MSR_Assignment2/README.md

 We have automated the process which was manually done in the researh paper.
 We have looped each and every PR.
 Took the comments, conversations and title and analyzed each of them with the Key word to form a **Root Cause** and **Manifestaiton** which was done in research paper.
 Identified the 3 root cause and manifestation within each type of root cause.
 Similarly each of the root cause is again carefully sorted into different category just like the authors have done in Research Paper.

 As part of observation of the Research Paper in order to answer the Rsearch Question 1 :Through classifying the root causes and manifestations of those bugs in PR, we show that incorrect regular expression behavior is the dominant root cause of regular expression bugs.

+## Data
+The input file for the execution is the data.csv file present in data folder.
+The data.csv file was obtained from the Research Paper.
+We have used the column by name "Pull Request" present in data.csv for our process.
+We have utilized all the PR link and using the automated process to obtaine the title, comment, conversation etc.., The result of the execution is stored in the result.csv file which help us in answering the Research Question 1 of the paper.